 There are a lot of factors to consider before choosing a degree course.
 Studying a course for three years requires a lot of dedication and if you aren’t entirely happy with your choice, it may show in your grades and could even have an impact on your health.

 The main focus at this point is deciding which undergraduate subject you want to study.
 Each subject area can have many different types of degrees, for example, the subject area Media can be split into Film and Media, Communications and Media, Media Studies, Film Studies, Japanese Film and Media, Journalism and Media, the list goes on!
-Once you have chosen a specific area connected to something you enjoy, you can choose a degree course that offers this.
+Once you have chosen the subject area that you enjoy, you can then choose your specific degree course.

 Most degree courses have entry requirements, and they can be displayed in a number of ways.
 The course may ask for A-Level or AS Level grades, a National Diploma or a certain number of hours at a placement.
 The most popular requirements are UCAS tariff points, which are A and AS Level grades converted into points, we have a useful UCAS tariff point converter to help you get started.
 You may not know your points total on AS Level Results Day, though.